Labrattrial/pdf_to_xml/README.md

 ## License

-This project uses the Audiforge service from [Nirmata](https://github.com/nirmata-1/audiforge).
+This project uses the Audiveris service, which is open source and available under the GNU General Public License.